CSC322-Grinnell/anti-racism-library/.github/pull_request_template.md

 Note: Please reference the issue ids that this merge request resolves.
-If your description add "Closes #issue-id" or "Fixes #issue-id", GitLab will close the issues referenced.
+If your description add "Closes #issue-id" or "Fixes #issue-id", GitHub will close the issues referenced.

 ## Summary:
 Short summary of all the functionalities that you added in this merge request or the bugs that it resolves.